-- All Full Service Partnership (FSP) funds must be invoiced separately from other SMH claims, and funds must be spent on clients who are fully enrolled in the COUNTY's FSP program, with all necessary documentation. - II.
-SMHS for Short-Doyle-Medi-Cal beneficiaries shall be reimbursed within thirty (30) days of receipt of complete and accurate claims invoice/files. - III.
-Mobile Crisis Services must be invoiced separately from other SMH claims or SMH Crisis Services claims to be reimbursed for the Mobile Crisis Rate.
-Mobile Crisis Service invoices must be accompanied by the corresponding documentation. - IV.
-Billing for services shall be completed as per instructions in the Department of Health Care Services (DHCS) Mental Health Services Division Medi-Cal Billing Manual, and the Mendocino County Mental
+- A. All Full Service Partnership (FSP) funds shall be invoiced separately from other SMH claims, funds shall be spent on clients who are fully enrolled in COUNTY's FSP program, with all necessary documentation. - B. SMHS medication support services for Short-Doyle-Medi-Cal beneficiaries shall be reimbursed within thirty (30) days of receipt of complete and accurate claims invoice/files.
+(Attachment 2) - C. Billing for services shall be completed as per instructions in the Department of Health Care Services (DHCS), Mental Health Services Division Medi-Cal Billing Manual, and the Mendocino COUNTY Mental Health Policy and Procedure, "Claims Processing and Payment to contract provider under the Mental Health Medi-Cal Managed Care Plan". - D. In no event shall COUNTY be obligated to pay CONTRACTOR for any Short-Doyle/Medi-Cal claims, where payment has been denied, disallowed by State or Federal authorities.
+Should such denials or disallowances

-- Health Policy and Procedures. - V. In no event shall COUNTY be obligated to pay CONTRACTOR for any Medi-Cal and indigent claims, where payment has been denied, or disallowed by State or Federal authorities.
-Should such denials or disallowances occur, COUNTY may, at their discretion, deduct the value of the disallowances from future payments to CONTRACTOR. - VI.
-In no event shall COUNTY be obligated to pay CONTRACTOR for any Medi-Cal and indigent claims for clients with other coverage where CONTRACTOR has not billed for reimbursement or denial of benefits in accordance with coordination of coverage requirements.
-Coordination of Benefits (COB) information shall be provided to COUNTY at the time of submission or the claim will be denied.
-Per California Welfare and Institutions Code section§14124.795, all other forms of coverage must pay their portion of a claim before Medi-Cal pays its portion.
-Medi-Cal is always the payer of last resort. - VII.
-Services provided to clients eligible for benefits under both Medicare (Federal) and Medi-Cal (State of California) plans must be billed and adjudicated by Medicare before the claim can be submitted to COUNTY.
-Claims for reimbursement of Medicare-eligible services performed by Medicare certified providers in a Medicare-certified facility must be submitted to Medicare before being submitted to Medi-Cal.
-Medicare COB information shall be provided to COUNTY at the time of submission or the claim will be denied.
-The following SMHS do not require Medicare COB as specified in Information Notices 09-09 and 10-11: 11017 Targeted Case Management, H2011 Crisis Intervention, H2013 Psychiatric Health Facility, H0018 Crisis Residential Treatment Services, H0019 Adult Residential Treatment Services, S9484 Crisis Stabilization, H2012 Day Treatment Intensive / Day Rehabilitation, H2019 Therapeutic Behavioral Services, 0101 Administrative Day Services. - VIII.
-Therapeutic Foster Care shall be paid at the rate of Three Hundred Fourteen Dollars and Three Cents (\$314.03) per day. - IX.
-Some clients may have what is known as Medi-Cal Share of Cost (SOC).
-The SOC is similar to a deductible based on the fact that the client must meet a specified dollar amount for medical expenses before COUNTY shall pay claims for services provided over and above the amount of the SOC in that month.
-The SOC is usually determined by COUNTY Department of Social Services and is based upon the client or family income. - X. Mobile Crisis shall be paid at the following rates:
+- occur, COUNTY may, at their discretion, deduct the value of the disallowances from future payments to CONTRACTOR. - E. In no event shall COUNTY be obligated to pay CONTRACTOR for any Short-Doyle/Medi-Cal claims for clients with other coverage where CONTRACTOR has not billed for reimbursement or denial of benefits in accordance with coordination of coverage requirements.
+Coordination of Benefits (COB) information shall be provided at the time of submission or the claim shall be denied.
+Per California Welfare and Institutions Code section§14124.795, all other forms of coverage shall pay their portion of a claim before Medi-Cal pays its portion.
+Medi-Cal is always the payer of last resort. - F. Services provided to clients eligible for benefits under both Medicare (Federal) and Medi-Cal (State of California) plans shall be billed and adjudicated by Medicare before the claim can be submitted to COUNTY.
+Claims for reimbursement of Medicare-eligible services performed by Medicare-certified providers in a Medicare-certified facility shall be submitted to Medicare before being submitted to Medi-Cal.
+Medicare COB information shall be provided to COUNTY at the time of submission or the claim shall be denied.
+The following SMHS do not require Medicare COB as specified in Information Notices 09-09 and 10-11: 11017 Targeted Case Management, H2011 Crisis Intervention, H2013 Psychiatric Health Facility, H0018 Crisis Residential Treatment Services, H0019 Adult Residential Treatment Services, S9484 Crisis Stabilization, H2012 Day Treatment Intensive / Day Rehabilitation, H2019 Therapeutic Behavioral Services, 0101 Administrative Day Services. - G. Some clients may have what is known as Medi-Cal Share of Cost (SOC).
+The SOC is similar to a deductible based on the fact that the client shall meet a specified dollar amount for medical expenses before COUNTY shall pay claims for services provided over and above the amount of SOC in that month.
+SOC is usually determined by COUNTY Department of Social Services and is based upon the client or family income.
+CONTRACTOR is responsible for collecting SOC prior to submitting claims to COUNTY. - H. Up to 6 user accounts in CONTRACTOR's Electronic Health Record shall be provided at the rate of Seventy-Four Dollars and Eighty Cents (\$74.80) per user, charged based on the number of accounts that were currently active during the calendar month, as described in Exhibit A-1.